Calorimeter / Gravimeter

 Differential Scanning Calorimetry

-Gold standard protein stability analysis for research applications
+Gold standard for protein stability analysis.

 Differential Scanning Calorimetry (DSC) is a powerful analytical technique which characterizes the thermal stability of proteins and other biomolecules.
 Different types of structural rearrangement are detectable by DSC as they require the absorption of energy in the form of heat.
 Even in dilute solutions of protein, the new MicroCal PEAQ-DSC systems detect such heat changes and use them to accurately characterize the thermal stability of the molecule under analysis.